Zacharyjpeter/coding-journal/journal.md

 <h3>12.13.22 - Day Twenty Three</h3>
 <strong>Reviewed:</strong> How to use for attribute correctly with label element.
 Key detail, the opening tag includes the attribute BEFORE closing it.
 <br>
 <strong>Learned:</strong> How to add multiple checkbox elements.
 Pretty much copy paste with different text.
+Also figured out how to use Homebrew to download Github CLI.
+Still need to learn how to use it though.
 <br>
 <strong>Confused:</strong> Still confused on the difference between name, ID, and value.
 They all sound similar and host similar input.
 <br>